 “To become a Psychologist, you need to earn a Bachelor’s degree, then a Ph.D. degree (or Psy.D degree),” Bank explained.
 “If you enter a graduate Ph.D. program, you receive a Master’s degree along the way (a non-terminal masters), but this does not yet make you a Psychologist.”

-“To work as a Psychologist you need to complete two more exams; one is the Examination for Professional Practice in Psychology (EPPP), a national psychology certification, and the second is the state exam in which you are seeking licensure,” Bank explained.
+“To work as a Psychologist you need to complete two more exams; one is the Examination for Professional Practice in Psychology (EPPP), a national psychology certification, and the second is the state exam in which you are seeking a license,” Bank explained.

 Each state has different requirements; some have a written or multiple choice exams while others include an oral exam.
-After passing the national and state exams, you receive licensure for the state, but that as well needs to be renewed every 2 years through continued education credits also known as CEUs.
+After passing the national and state exams, you receive a license for the state, but that as well needs to be renewed every two years through continued education credits also known as CEUs.

 “To advance one’s career, a Psychologist can take on a supervisory role, obtain a certification in a different specialization to fill a needed niche, change positions to work with different populations, work with lawyers in the court system as an expert or fact witness, focus more on testing or specializing in neuropsychology (although this does require an APA internship),” Bank suggested.
 “But these are only a few of the many ways a Psychologist can advance their career.”